 EU to decide by July 9 on ArcelorMittal bid for Liberty Steel France

-European Union antitrust regulators will decide by July 9 whether to clear world No. 1 steelmaker ArcelorMittal's (MT.LU) bid for two French steel plants belonging to Sanjeev Gupta's Liberty Steel, according to a European Commission filing.
+BRUSSELS (Reuters) - European Union antitrust regulators will decide by July 9 whether to clear world No. 1 steelmaker ArcelorMittal’s bid for two French steel plants belonging to Sanjeev Gupta’s Liberty Steel, according to a European Commission filing.

 ArcelorMittal on June 4 sought EU approval to buy the majority of shares in Liberty Steel France or its assets whose two main ones are rail maker Liberty Rail in Hayange and steel producer Liberty Ascoval in Saint-Saulve.